Netcentric/accesscontroltool/README.md

 All important steps performed by the service as well as all error/warning messages get written to error log and history.

+## Validation

+First the validation of the different configuration lines is performed based on regular expressions and gets applied while reading the file.
+Further validation consists of checking paths for existence as well as for double entries, checks for conflicting ACEs (e.g. allow and deny for same actions on same node), checks whether principals are existing under home.
+If an invalid parameter or aforementioned issue gets detected, the reading gets aborted and an appropriate error message gets append in the installation history and log.

+If issues occur during the application of the configurations in CRX the installation has to be aborted and the previous state has to stay untouched!
+Therefore the session used for the installation only gets saved if no exceptions occured thus persisting the changes.

 # Deploying ACLs

 ## Storage of configurations in CRX